hvsloop5/sqljudge/README.md

-# SQLJudge-Bench: A Text2SQL Reward Model Evaluation Framework
+# SQLJudge: Benchmarking and Learning Generative Reward Models for Execution-Free Text-to-SQL Candidate Selection

 SQLJudge-Bench evaluates the **judgment quality of Text2SQL reward models**.
 Given a user question, a database schema, and two candidate responses (Response A / Response B), the model under evaluation acts as a *judge* and decides which response is better.
 The framework quantifies a model's judging ability along three dimensions: